Sddilora/ServerManagement/Readme.md

 ## Usage

+1. Build the database using the provided SQL script in the Backend folder.
+(I used MySQL Workbench)
+2. Provide the database password in the .env file in the Backend folder.
-1. Run the Spring Boot backend and Angular frontend as instructed in the Installation section.
+3. Run the Spring Boot backend and Angular frontend as instructed in the Installation section.
-2. Access the application in your web browser at <http://localhost:4200>.
+4. Access the application in your web browser at <http://localhost:4200>.
-3. Log in with your credentials to access the server management dashboard.
+5. Log in with your credentials to access the server management dashboard.
-4. Explore the various features and functionalities of the application.
+6. Explore the various features and functionalities of the application.

 ## Contributing